paul-nechifor/lemon-cake/readme.md

     - a function that adds an object to the call stack (uses the function above)
   - new functions that take object structures and give their types the required values.

+- Reworking assembly:

+    (asm
+      '
+        mov rax, simbol1
+      '
+      (dict simbol1 12345)
+    )

+    this function
+        (assemble-bytes 'mov rax, sim1', (dict sim1 1234))
+    returns
+        (:(0xa4 0x7b ...) :((4 2 0xfa4b) (2 4 232313) ...))

+        - first: the list of bytes for the whole code
+        - a list of 3-uples (0-based byte offset, n-bytes, start relative no.)

+        In the byte list those byte positions should be all zeros.
+The numbers will have to be overriden over those places based on the relative position of the start of the code segment.

+- Add support for `$1, $2, ...` args.

+- Make sure files are never imported twice.

+- Look at a disassembly of the program to see which ar the most important instructions that need to be supported.

+- Introduce C escape sequences for strings.

 - Switch to using an actual stack for the stack values.
 This will be useful in the future when exceptions are introduced (since I can place handlers on the